OpenDSA/OpenDSA/RST/en/PL/LC/Syntax.rst

      :math:`\lambda x.y` is the function whose formal parameter is :math:`x` and whose body is :math:`y`.
-Note that the non-terminal :math:`<var>` after the :math:`\lambda` terminal is *not* the name of the function: in fact, all functions in the lambda calculus are anonymous.
+Note that the non-terminal :math:`<var>` after the :math:`\lambda` terminal is *not* the name of the function.
+In fact, all functions in the lambda calculus are anonymous.

-  3. An :dfn:`application` (the third production above).
-This type of :math:`\lambda` expressions corresponds to a function call (or application, or invocation), which contains two components: the function being called, followed by the argument that is passed
+  3. An :dfn:`application` (the third production above): this type of :math:`\lambda` expressions corresponds to a function call (or application, or invocation), which contains two components: the function being called, followed by the argument that is passed